 Victoria is a registered nurse clinician, with 15 years experience working in fields such as oncology, haematology and palliative care, before commencing her academic career.
 While working as a nurse, Victoria continued to study evidence-based practice and pursue research, specifically, focusing on patient experiences at the end of life.

 Victoria stepped into an academic role with the University of Newcastle in 2006.
 At the same time, her research focus shifted: moving from patients’ experiences at the end of life, to students’ experiences through their pre-registration program.
-Victoria was appointed Bachelor of Nursing Program convenor following the completion of her PhD in 2014.
+Victoria was appointed Bachelor of Nursing Program convenor following the completion of her PhD in 2014 until 2019.
 In this capacity, she has guided the program through multiple accreditations and supported students’ ongoing growth and development.

 Victoria’s early research explored patient experiences at the end of life.
 Her research master’s investigated oncology patients’ use of complementary therapies.
 Over time, Victoria’s attention took on a new challenge: understanding student experiences of tertiary education.
 Victoria’s PhD research, completed in 2014, explored the factors that impact on Bachelor of Nursing students' academic and clinical progression.
 Victoria continues to engage in research that explores student progression in Bachelor of Nursing programs, alongside projects studying the nursing curriculum, students’ critical thinking skills and the experience of international students.
 Victoria current PhD utilises her experience in both qualitative and quantitative designs.

 - Doctor of Philosophy, University of Newcastle

 - Graduate Diploma of Nursing and Palliative Care, Australian Catholic University